patriciaschaffer/patriciaschaffer/insights/projection-danger-or-opportunity.md

 The choice is ours.
 The mirror is watching.
 What do we want it to learn?

-*Originally published on Medium on Auhust 5, 2025.*
+*Originally published on Medium on August 5, 2025.*